House music: 2010s

 Big room house became increasingly popular since 2010, through international dance music festivals such as Tomorrowland, Ultra Music Festival, and Electric Daisy Carnival.
 In addition to these popular examples of house, there has also been a reunification of contemporary house and its roots.
 Many hip hop and R&B artists also turned to house music to add a mass appeal and dance floor energy to the music they produce.
 Tropical house went onto the top 40 on the UK singles Chart in 2015 with artists such as Kygo and Jonas Blue.
 In the mid-2010s, the influences of house began to also be seen in Korean K-pop music, examples of this being f(x)'s single "4 Walls" and SHINee's title track, "View".

 Later in the 2010s, a more traditional house sound came to the forefront of the mainstream in the UK, with Calvin Harris's singles "One Kiss" and "Promises", with the latter also incorporating elements of nu-disco and Italo house.
 These singles both went to No.1 in the UK.

+Gqom was developed from kwaito predominantly in Durban, it was popularized globally as artists who popularized and pioneered the genre for instance Babes Wodumo and Distruction Boyz were nominated for the MTV Europe Music Award for Best African Act, collaborated with Major Lazer, featured on the Black Panther (soundtrack) and DJ Lag, The Lion King: The Gift, album.

+Afro tech presumably began to initially emerge as artists like Black Coffee for example ostensibly started experimenting with what appeared to be a departed sound, similar to afro house however led by a more techno-like sound.
+Moreover, seemingly definitely not conventional techno nor deep house such as demonstrated in the song "We Dance Again" featuring Nakhane.
+The song won the Breakthrough of the Year award at the DJ Awards.
+The genre is both a sub-genre as well as fusion genre of afro house, there are also opinions that it is "still" afro house.